margo-K/scrabble/README.md

 results only as requested.
 This creates a processing pipeline connecting the top level function, ```top_results(Q,K)``` used in Step 4, to the lowest-level function ```_matches(gram)```, used in Step 1.
 This significantly improves the performance of the suggester, particularly for cases where K is small.
+Additionally, the two lowest level iterators, _matches(gram), which yields values matching a given gram, and _merge(*its), which yields values of the sorted, merged iterators (its), short-circuit to return empty lists when their inputs make it impossible to yield matches for any K.

 ###Indexing
 The scrabble suggester creates an index of all 1..maxn-grams in the word list and stores